carpeat/Test/documentation/Software Requirements Specification.md

 * Payback - dress payback

 Number of dresses, total cost and payback is displayed at the end of the list.

+## 1.2 Adding dress

+  Main script:
+  * the user is in the dress list view mode and clicks the "Add" button;
+  * the form for adding a new dress is displayed;
+  * the user enters data and clicks the "Save" button;
+  * if the data was entered incorrectly, then the warning about incorrect data would be displayed;
+  * if the data was correct, then the dress would be added to the database;
+  * if an error occurred while saving data, an error message is displayed: "Error saving data";
+  * if the dress was added successfully, the form for viewing the list of dresses with updated data would open.

+  Discard changes:
+  * the user is in the dress list view mode and clicks the "Add" button;
+  * the form for adding a new dress is displayed;
+  * the user enters data and clicks the "Return" button;
+  * data is not saved to the database, the form for viewing the list of dresses with updated data would open.